helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 For scalar mapping, `one()` and `list()` require non-null column values.
 `optional()` returns `Optional.empty()` when no row exists or when the first column of the single row is SQL `NULL`.
-To distinguish those cases, use a custom mapper that returns `Optional<T>`; the outer optional then represents row presence.
+To distinguish those cases, use a custom mapper that returns `Optional<T>`.
+The outer optional then represents row presence.

 ### Custom Row Mapping